 Broward School's BTA process involves: 1) gathering initial information about the incident, 2) collecting additional data through interviews and sources, 3) analysis and determination of risk level, and 4) creating a support and/or monitoring plan.
 The Initial Phase requires an administrator and at least one additional school-based team member to complete the Triage Process.
-The corresponding school's BTA team will use these procedures to evaluate the presence of factors that indicate whether violence might be a possibility and develop risk management strategies to reduce risk of violence.
+The corresponding school's BTA team will use these procedures to evaluate the presence of factors that indicate whether violence might be a possibility and develop strategies to reduce risk of violence.
+After the initial phase is completed, the four mandatory BTA Core Team Members must meet to review the documentation and work collaboratively to make a risk level determination (unfounded, transient, serious substantive, or very serious substantive).

 A completed BTA includes the following documents listed as final within the EdPlan Documents tab:

 - ✓ Student Risk Intake Form

 - ✓ Initial Student Interview

 - ✓ Teacher Input Form

-- ✓ Witness Interview(s) (as applicable)
+- ✓ Target/Witness Interview(s) (as applicable)

 - ✓ Behavioral Threat Assessment (BTA Part 1, Part 2, Part 3), including Signature Page

-- Clinical Student Interview \
+- ✓ Clinical Student Interview

-- ✓ Clinical Parent Interview \
+- ✓ Clinical Parent Interview

-- ✓ Monitoring Plan \\
+- ✓ Monitoring Plan

-\Required for Substantive threats; as needed for Unfounded/Transient threats.
+Required for Substantive threats; as needed for Unfounded/Transient threats.